-Digital TV allows us to offer more programming and folks are rediscovering over-the-air reception.
+Digital TV allows us to offer more programming for people who are rediscovering over-the-air reception.
 A St. Louis based antenna manufacturer reports that sales have more than tripled since the digital conversion.
 A recent TV trade article reported that Los Angeles has 70 over-the-air channels and nearly a half million additional homes have installed antennas.

 For more information on antennas and receivers, read below!

 KBTC broadcasts its primary channel, 28.1 in HD.
 You can receive this signal free, over-the-air with your antenna and either a digital converter box or a digital tuner in your television set.
 KBTC also offers 28.2 MHz Worldview and 28.3 TVW.

 Feel free to contact us with any comments or questions you may have.
 To receive KBTC's HD signal through your cable provider, please contact them directly.

 Please visit our Technical Alerts page for information regarding any known service issues.

 North Sound Viewers:

 KBTC also transmits from Mount Constitution in the San Juan Islands.